Jbaa

-Jbaa (Arabic: جباع; Syriac: ܓܒܐܥ; Phoenician: 𐤂𐤁𐤀𐤏), is a town in Lebanon located about 22 km (14 miles) from Sidon and 64 km (40 miles) from Beirut.
+Jbaa (Arabic: جباع; Syriac: ܓܒܐܥ; Phoenician: 𐤂𐤁𐤀𐤏), is a municipality in Lebanon located about 22 km (14 miles) from Sidon and 64 km (40 miles) from Beirut.
 It is part of the Nabatieh Governorate.
 Jbaa is situated on the great Safi Mountain, and rises over 770 m (in the town center) from the sea level and then begins to rise to 900 m in the district of "Ein-Elsataoun".
 The village covers over 3000 acre.
 Surrounding the village is gorgeous greenery including diverse trees, especially walnut trees that spread around most of the town houses.

 Etymology

 This town’s name means “the mountain, the hill or highland” in the Aramaic language.
 The addition to its name of Al-Halaweh (the Arabic word for “the beautiful”) relates to its natural beauty.